 About 1,800 wounded vets could now be eligible for IVF through the VA due to IED and other injuries that affect the genitourinary tract, spine or brain and cause an inability to conceive naturally.
 According to the Joint Theatre Trauma Registry:

-Because IVF allows for sperm and eggs to be retrieved for use in fertilization outside the body, the procedure gives wounded veterans a way to create an embryo and achieve pregnancy even when reproductive organs are non-functional or donor eggs or sperm are needed.
+Because IVF allows for sperm and eggs to be retrieved for use in fertilization outside the body, the procedure gives wounded veterans a way to create an embryo and achieve pregnancy even when reproductive organs are non-functional, or donor eggs or sperm are needed.

 Like many reproductive endocrinologists across the United States, IVFMD’s Sy Le, MD is delighted that our nation’s wounded vets now have greater access to the advanced reproductive technology they need to fulfill their dreams of parenthood.
 With IVF for veterans with traumatic reproductive injuries, more of our nation’s heroes can help to grow the next generation of exceptional Americans.